bug400/capasm/INSTALL.md

 Python 3.8 if that version becomes default of the Anaconda/Miniconda installer.

-**Note for Windows**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of an older Anaconda/Miniconda environment.
+**Note for Windows**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstallation of an older Anaconda/Miniconda environment.

 Download the Python 3.x version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and follow the [Installation Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and install Miniconda first.